-To install from a downloaded install file, either choose "Run" from the "Download Complete" box, or use Windows Explorer to browse to folder where the install file was downloaded and double-click to start the installer.
-The installer will then guide you through the installation process, as outlined below in the following step-by-step instructions.
+To install from a downloaded install file, either choose "Run" from the "Download Complete" box, or use Windows Explorer to browse to folder where the install file was downloaded and double-click the installation file to start the installation.
+The installer will then guide you through the process, as outlined below in the following step-by-step instructions.